arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 - **M4 core (I/O core)**: Reads the ADXL335 accelerometer through the analog input terminals, controls status LEDs and relay outputs, and manages the alert system.
 This core handles all time-sensitive I/O operations.
 - **M7 core (inference core)**: Runs the Edge Impulse machine learning model and logs diagnostic information to the Serial Monitor.
 This core handles the computationally intensive inference workload.

 The two cores communicate using the `RPC.h` library, which provides a bidirectional data stream over shared memory.
-The M4 core sends raw acceleration data to the M7 core as binary floats, and the M7 core sends back a compact result containing the motor state and anomaly score.
+The M4 core sends raw acceleration data to the M7 core as binary floats, and the M7 core returns a compact result containing the motor state and an anomaly score.

 ***__Important note__: This dual-core approach requires two separate sketches, one for each core, and a specific Flash memory configuration.
 Make sure to follow the setup and upload procedures described below carefully.***